liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 For now, this new version is only partially supported by liquidctl: only monitoring and fan control are available.

+## NZXT 2023 RGB Controller

+This device is a controller for RGB **only**, i.e., the fan speed is controlled externally.
+The control of the LEDs is similar to the NZXT smart devices.
+It is shipped with the NZXT Kraken 2023 and with 3-Fan sets.
+The controller can connect to up to three F120/F140 RGB fans.

 ## Initialization